 Data Pipeline Cloud Service, is installed in the cloud and is the principal component.
 It exposes a web portal where the user can define connections and rules.

 On-Premises Connector (from now on OPC), is the component that is installed remotely, typically to access databases that reside behind the firewall.
 It provides the services to securely move data from on-premises data stores residing behind a firewall to the cloud.
-This module securely connects to the Data Pipeline Server without requiring firewall configuration changes using HTTPS.
+This module securely connects to the Data Pipeline Server without requiring firewall configuration changes using only HTTPS.

 First step: Change user password